Gabriella439/grace/README.md

 Your fork doesn't need to credit me or this project, beyond what the [BSD 3-clause license](./LICENSE) requires.
-The only thanks I need is for people to use Grace instead of creating yet another half-baked domain-specific language using JSON or YAML.
+The only thanks I need is for people to use Grace instead of creating yet another domain-specific language embedded in JSON or YAML.

 ## Quick tour